learn-co-curriculum/dsc-capstone-submission-checklist/README.md

-# DS Capstone MVP Submission Checklist
+# Capstone MVP Submission Checklist

 Use this checklist to avoid forgetting any required elements from your Capstone MVP.
-This is based on the [Campus Capstone Rubric](https://docs.google.com/spreadsheets/d/1YUC5_QVu8BEd7xBJumzspH40-KuJtL9KQInQYXGi5bE/edit?usp=sharing).
+This is based on the rubric for the Capstone Project assignment.

 ## How to Use This Checklist

-Fork this checklist, and complete it prior to submitting your Capstone for review.
+Fork [the repo for this checklist](https://github.com/learn-co-curriculum/dsc-capstone-submission-checklist), and complete it prior to submitting your Capstone for review.
 You can mark items as complete by adding an 'x' between the brackets in your Markdown file (i.e. change `[ ]` to `[x]`).
 You do not need to share this with your instructor.

 ## Business Understanding